harishsg993010/LinuxMon/README.md

 An Opensource tool for Event monitoring in Linux (Process creation , Process Close , Networking , Library loads)

 # Purpose
-1. logging which might help forensic analyst to investigate a cyber attack involving linux ecosystem
+1. To help Malware analysts to do dynamic anaklsis on linux malware
-2. To help Malware analysts to do dynamic anakysis on linux malware
+2. To help incident response team to investigate incident

 ## Intructions
 1. sudo chmod +777 linuxmon.sh